-1. Motorcycles may be driven only on the streets and driveways of the campus and are explicitly prohibited from sidewalks, lawns, flower beds and shrubbery, inside of buildings except parking centers, and areas where they are prohibited by posted signs.
+1. Motorcycles may be driven only on the streets and driveways of the campus and are explicitly prohibited from pedestrian malls, plazas and sidewalks, lawns, flower beds and shrubbery, inside of buildings except parking centers, and areas where they are prohibited by posted signs.

 2. Motorcycles may be parked in any area authorized for automobiles.

 3. With the exception of the front pad of Patterson Hall, motorcycles may not be parked in fire lanes, inside any building except parking centers, on sidewalks or lawns, in driveways or loading zones, within 10 feet of any building wall, in bicycle parking areas or where official signs prohibit.